Best Of

 What happened to Mint?

-Intuit shut down Mint in early 2024 and migrated users to Credit Karma.
-Credit Karma focuses on credit monitoring, not budgeting, so most Mint users needed a new app.
-Monarch, YNAB, and Clarity were the most popular migration destinations.
+Intuit shut Mint down in early 2024 and pushed users toward Credit Karma.
+Since Credit Karma is about credit monitoring, not budgeting, most people needed a new app.
+Monarch, YNAB, and Clarity were the most popular places to land.

 Do budgeting apps sell my financial data?

-It depends on the app.
-Free apps are more likely to monetize data.
-Paid apps like YNAB, Clarity, and Monarch explicitly state they do not sell user data.
-Always check the privacy policy — if a budgeting app is free with no clear business model, your data may be the product.
+Some do, some don't.
+Free apps are more likely to monetize your data.
+Paid apps like YNAB, Clarity, and Monarch explicitly say they don't sell user data.
+A good rule of thumb: if a budgeting app is free and there's no obvious business model, your data is probably the product.

 Ready to Take Control of Your Finances?